hcmlab/vadnet/README.md

 # Loopback Mode

-In loopback mode, any sound you playback through your soundcard will be analysed.
-Before using it you should ensure that set the right output format is selected for your soundcard.
-Got to the ``Sound`` settings (available in the control panel), select your playback device and click on ``Properties``.
-Most devices now allow you to set a default format.
+In loopback mode, whatever you playback through your soundcard will be analysed.
+Before using it please make sure that set the right output format is selected for your soundcard.
+To do so, go to the ``Sound`` settings in the control panel, select your default playback device and click on ``Properties``.
+Most devices will now allow you to set a default format.
 Choose ``16 bit, 48000 Hz`` and press ``OK``.

 <img src="https://raw.githubusercontent.com/hcmlab/vadnet/master/pics/loopback.png"/>